rxue/learning-dirary/books/programming/practical-coding/RefactoringImprovingTheDesignOfExistingCode/README.md

 ### Mechanics
 > If I find a called function that should also move, I usually move it first.
 That way, moving a clusters of functions begins with the one that has the least dependency on the others in the group.

+# Chapter 10: Simplifying Conditional Logic
+## Replace nested conditional with guard clauses
+An important core of guard clause is to return as early as possible to reduce time of thinking by developers

+Simple but important tip: Leaving *not* (`!`) in a conditional twists coder's mind around at a painful angle

 # Chapter 12: Dealing with Inheritance
 ## Replace subclass with delegate